 your real-world sensor, or with another MIMIC setup measuring end-to-end

-measurement setup except through the system under test, the broker.
+impacting your measurement setup except through the system under test, the broker.

 measuring instrumentation, and the end-to-end delay is graphed in the

 bottom graph.
 It shows minimum, average and maximum delay for messages

 from those sensors to a subscriber running in the same MIMIC.